Will I need to travel to see a specialist?

 When we asked members in Uruguay if they typically need to travel to see specialists, they replied...

 "We've been so healthy since being here.
 I generally have "white coat syndrome," so I travel with my essential oils & we get along fine.
-There are specialists available, esp. in MVD," mentioned another expat when asked about moving to Punta del Diablo, Uruguay.
+There are specialists available, esp. in MVD," said a member in Punta del Diablo, Uruguay.

 Please login to continue reading this article.